Jero9999/Tiny-Expression-Evaluator/readme.md

-Tiny Expression Evaluator (or TinyEE) strives to be the simplest expression language for .NET, ever.
+Tiny Expression Evaluator (or TinyEE) is a simple expression language running on .NET's Dynamic Language Runtime.

 Its main strengths are:

+1. Simple syntax: everything is an expression that returns a value.
+There is no branching, looping, assignment or side-effect to worry about.
-1. Easy to use and integrate
+2. Easy to use and integrate with other system.
+The dll is tiny and there is no external dependency other than the core .NET framework
-2. Supports a wide array of syntaxes: operator chaining, nested indexer & property access, method call...
-3. Minimal code base, running on .NET 4's reliable Dynamic Language Runtime (DLR)
-4. Supports compiled expression
-5. Supports translation to JavaScript

-It is ideal for cases when you want to give users a lot of power (for example: a rule engine, or a validation engine), but not so much they can compromise the security of your system.
-Its ability to translate expressions into JavaScript is especially useful when you have to unify server-side and client-side validations.
+It's designed to be a power tool for domain experts to define rules and calculations that augment an existing system.

 ##Quick start
 The easiest way to use TinyEE is to call its static method Tee.Evaluate(expression) :